This is our mega guide to charcoal toothpaste.

 Whilst Bracetti goes on to say, ‘much of what’s read can also be deemed too good to be true’, he provides not a single reference to any experts, research or other outlets making such claims.

-Having myself spent many hours researching this, I can find little in the way of credible research and have yet to come across an experts, who makes such claims.
+Having myself spent many hours researching this, I can find little in the way of credible research and have yet to come across an expert, who makes such claims.

 My experience is echoed by private dental practitioner Linda Greenwell and Nairn Wilson, who write in the Pharmaceutical Journal: